emarcey/cicerone/glossary/breweries.md

 	* Has trademark on the "steam beer" phrase, so California Common has become the popular name
 	* founded in 1896
 	* in 1965, Fritz Maytag acquired the Anchor Brewing company from the verge of bankruptcy
+	* in 1972, brewed the first modern American porter
+	* in 2023, closed operations
 * **Anheuser-Busch InBev** (A-B InBev):  American brewery founded in the mid-1852 by Adolphus Busch and brewmaster Irwin Sprule
 	* largest brewery group in the world, with approximately 25% of global market share
 	* History: